Understanding Kidney Stones

 Kidney infections foster stones by slowing urine flow or changing the acid balance of your urine.

-Family history: If relatives have had kidney stones, you’re more likely to have them, too.
+Family history.
+If family members have had kidney stones, you’re more likely to have them, too.

 Where Stones Form